IGME-202-2231/project-1-xentriom/README.md

 ## Known Issues

-- The collision bounds for dagger, bat, and reaper are off
+- The collision bounds for Dagger, bat, and Reaper are off, you can view in the hit boxes scene

 ### Requirements not completed